lehmanju/redo/README.md

 * [History] provides non-linear undo-redo functionality that allows you to jump between different branches.
 * [Queue] wraps a [Record] or [History] and extends them with queue functionality.
 * [Checkpoint] wraps a [Record] or [History] and extends them with checkpoint functionality.
-* Configurable display formatting is provided through the [Display] structure.
+* Configurable display formatting is provided when the `display` feature is enabled.
 * Time stamps and time travel is provided when the `chrono` feature is enabled.
 * Serialization and deserialization is provided when the `serde` feature is enabled.